 West Cornwall · TR26

 We prepare site-specific concept design, planning drawings and supporting documents that give your project the strongest possible chance of consent — and a clear path through Cornwall Council's planning process.
-In Lelant, that work is shaped by the place itself — Lelant is the AONB estuary village south of St Ives, with a Norman church on the dunes, the West Cornwall Golf Club and one of the most stable period property markets in West Cornwall, with a building stock that leans toward Edwardian villas above the estuary and 1930s detached houses.
+Lelant sits in West Cornwall, and that geography ends up in the drawings — Lelant is the AONB estuary village south of St Ives, with a Norman church on the dunes, the West Cornwall Golf Club and one of the most stable period property markets in West Cornwall, with a building stock that leans toward modern carefully detailed coastal replacements and 1930s detached houses.

 • Conservation Area